 It can be a bit chilly even in summer.

 The trees are weird-looking and they seem to have a life of their own.
 One tree I was shown was three thousand years old.

 The Kong Family owns this huge piece of land for many centuries.

 All descendants of Confucius are buried and will be buried here.

-In this 200 hectares land, Confucius grew up, lived and taught his students here.
+In this 200 hectares of land, Confucius grew up, lived, and taught his students here.

 The Chinese architecture here looks very authentic and well-ornamented.

 If you look closer, even the eaves carry intricate symbols, products of skilled craftsmanship.